celiason/celiason.github.io/2-publications.md

 Eliason CM, Mellenthin LE, Hains T, McCullough JM, Pirro S, Andersen SJ, Hackett SJ.
 Genomic signatures of convergent shifts to plunge-diving behavior are stronger on islands.
 In revisions.

+Legendre LJ, Rodriguez-Saltos CA, Eliason CM, Clarke JA.
+Evolution of the syrinx of Apodiformes including the vocal-learning Trochilidae (Aves: Strisores).
+In review.

 ## Published or in press

 ### 2023